Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - **Status Toggles**: The annotation view now has "Ready" and "Skip" switches to update image status, dispatching refresh events.
 Switches are automatically updated when a new image loads and disabled when no image is active.
 - **Unified Change Handler**: A new `onImageDataChange()` function synchronizes the layer view, caches and status toggles whenever image or layer data changes.
 - **Inline Layer Editing**: Mask name and label fields accept Enter to save changes without deselecting the text field, and edits trigger the unified change handler.
-- **Tagify Labels**: Class labels in the layer view use Tagify with suggestions from existing labels on the current image and an inline "+" button for quick entry.
+- **Tagify Labels**: Class labels in the layer view now appear as Tagify tags directly on each layer.
+Clicking a tag removes it and the small "+" button adds a new editable tag.
+Suggestions come from all labels used across the project and update dynamically as tags change.
 - **Layer Persistence**: Editing a mask's name or class now sends an update to the backend so changes are saved in the project database.
 - **Mask Edit Persistence**: Saving edits to a mask now updates its RLE data and status in the database so changes survive reloads.
 - **Color Persistence**: Layer colors are stored in the database, including the randomly assigned color when a layer is first created, and can be updated through the layer view.